 - First, do not ever argue or try to reason with someone with Alzheimer’s.

 - Purchase extra outfits that are identical to the one the senior insists on wearing.

 - When the senior is bathing or asleep, take away the soiled clothing from the room and replace with clean items.

 - Make getting dressed as simple as possible, with just a couple of choices that are easy to put on and take off, and allowing as much time as needed for dressing.

 - Provide clothing options in solid colors as opposed to patterns, which can be confusing, distracting, or visually overstimulating.

 - Take into account any timing issues: is the senior exceedingly tired and/or irritated at a certain time of day?
 If that’s the case, try incorporating dressing into the time of day when he or she normally feels the most content and calm.

 - Evaluate if your own feelings are exacerbating the problem in any way.
 For example, is it a question of embarrassment that is driving the desire for the senior to clothe himself/herself in a particular way?

 Remember that wearing a comfortable outfit for an added day could be preferred over the emotional battle involved in forcing a change of clothing.
 When it truly becomes a problem, however, contact us!
 Sometimes, people with Alzheimer’s feel more comfortable being helped with personal care needs such as bathing and dressing by a knowledgeable caregiver versus a family member.

-Stay Home Care, leading providers of in home care in Franklin, TN and surrounding areas, provides caregivers who are skilled and experienced in helping individuals with Alzheimer’s disease maintain personal hygiene with kindness and compassion, and we are always available to help.
+Stay Home Care, leading providers of Nashville dementia care, provides caregivers who are skilled and experienced in helping individuals with Alzheimer’s disease maintain personal hygiene with kindness and compassion, and we are always available to help.